Building an HTML Contact Form: Best Practices and Accessibility Tips

 Client-Side Validation (Polite, Specific, and ARIA-Announced)

-Keep messages short, programmatic, and focused on how to fix the problem.
-Announce errors in a live region and tether messages to inputs using aria-describedby
+Keep messages short, specific, and focused on how to fix the problem.
+Announce errors in a live region and tether messages to inputs using aria-describedby.
+Client checks improve UX; they do not replace server checks.
+OWASP’s guidance is clear on this separation of concerns.

 <script>